MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 ### getCrdCount()
 * input: npthing
 * internal data:
--return the cardcount variable
+- return the cardcount variable
 * output: return cardCount

 ### getCard(n)
 * Input: the card object that the user wants to print out
 * Internal Data:
--card is initially none
+- card is initially none
--the number given is decreaseed by one to account for the list index
+- the number given is decreaseed by one to account for the list index
--if the number given is in the proper range, the card object is taken from m cards, a list of the card objects in deck -card is returned
+- if the number given is in the proper range, the card object is taken from m cards, a list of the card objects in deck
+- card is returned
 * Output: returns card object to print out

 ### print(file, index)
 * Input: name of a file in string format, index of card to print
 * internal Data:
--if indx is default, print out every card
+- if indx is default, print out every card
--assign card object to variable c
+- assign card object to variable c
--call print on c
+- call print on c
--print a new space
+- print a new space
--if indx is not default, print only the specified card
+- if indx is not default, print only the specified card

 ## Menu Class